-Besides its versatility, the best thing about Patchouli Oil is that, unlike most essential oils that oxidize and lose their aromatic and therapeutic strength over time, Patchouli Oil improves as it ages, just like fine wine.
+Besides its versatility, the best thing about Patchouli Essential Oil is that, unlike most essential oils that oxidize and lose their aromatic and therapeutic strength over time, Patchouli Essential Oil improves as it ages, just like fine wine.
 Aromas of a certain distillation which were unpleasant to a customer at first can, with time, come to be loved.

 Patchouli Oil is derived from a bushy herb belonging to the mint family.
 The plant is characterized by stems reaching three feet in height and small, pink-white flowers.
 The flowers and leaves are easily recognized for their rich, earthy and woody fragrance.